department-of-veterans-affairs/vets-website/src/site/README.md

 }
 ```

 Your complete query will be restructured so that your JS module exports a GraphQL fragment for use in the preview server as well as as a standalone `nodeQuery` for use in the content build.
 It should also contain an additional `filter` - a boolean field called `status` that is used to toggle only draft vs. published content.
-Here is a complete example of what your module may look like.
+Here is a complete example of what your module may look like. _Note - Hopefully, soon the preview server will be updated to use the same query as the content build.
+This doc wil be updated once that happens._

 ```js
 const examplePageFragment = `